 I am in a group of people who are simply wrong, problematic, and ill-informed.
 We are others, those who do not belong to the positive of group of nice people who use the ‘right language’.
 We’re outside, as we’re not allowed to have our multiple and diverse reasons for our linguistic choices.
 These choices are dismissed en masse without batting an eyelid.
 Linguistics and its not inconsiderable knowledge of how language works?
 Oh, who cares?!
 Language matters!

-But insisting that language matters and there is a right way of speaking has yet another dimension in my view.
+But insisting that language matters and that there is a right way of speaking has yet another dimension in my view.
 There is much research on how psychiatric patients speak and their language patterns are used to identify groups of patients.
 I’d argue that the continual flagging up of language as a crucial aspect of mental healthcare also serves to stigmatise those people whom it purports to help.
 So, there is research that patients with certain diagnoses make grammatical mistakes, speak in a less complex way and so and so forth.
 And, of course, all those linguistic features are associated with mental illness.
 Simplistic?
 Yes, it’s so simplistic, it causes a headache, but hey, language matters.
 Let’s see how exactly our patients speak and let’s find out what’s wrong it.

 I despair when I read daily instructions how to speak.
 They achieve nothing but satisfaction of power, creating out-groups of people who speak differently, and are nowhere near offering solutions for poor psychiatric care people receive.
 I so wish, we stopped talking about language.
 I so wish we stopped policing others’ language.
 I so wish we started caring about people.